pulumi/pulumi-hugo/themes/default/content/blog/introducing-the-puluminaries/index.md

 <img src="simen-olsen.png" width="200" height="200" alt="Simen W Olsen"/>
 <a data-track="github" href="https://github.com/cobraz"><i class="fab fa-github"></i></a>

 Another one of the founding board members of [the Pulumiverse](https://www.pulumi.com/blog/2022-03-30-introducing-pulumiverse/), Simen has a great passion for technology communities, but especially for the Pulumi community.
-Simen was instrumental on the [Pulumi GitHub Action](https://github.com/pulumi/actions) rewrite - designing and architecing it in his free time.
+Simen was instrumental on the [Pulumi GitHub Action](https://github.com/pulumi/actions) rewrite - designing and rearchitecting it in his free time.

 _Do you know someone who would make a great Puluminary?
 Let us know!
 You can email us at da@pulumi.com with your nominations!_